Project

 Learnings

-This project taught me how to iterate quickly and effectively at the early low-fidelity stages of design in order to ensure a faster turnaround time with the high fidelity design.
-This ensured more effective testing and in turn, a better design.
+This project taught me how to iterate quickly and effectively at the early low-fidelity stages of design in order to ensure a faster turnaround time, reduce development risk, and ensure a user-centered scalable solution.